Tadhg 'Tehran' Hickey - The Antisemitic Hate Speech Ireland Allows To Blossom In Plain Sight

 Why Is Ireland Acting As A Safe Harbor For Radical Anti-Israelism & Anti-Jewish Hate Speech?

-As interesting as the unusual meandering of Hickey’s career is why Ireland has proven steadfastly unwilling to do anything whatsoever to combat extremist anti-Israel rhetoric.
+As interesting as the unusual meandering of Hickey’s career is to witness, why Ireland has proven steadfastly unwilling to do anything whatsoever to combat extremist anti-Israel rhetoric is a much more important topic of enquiry.

 To the righteous fury of Hickey and his comrades, the UK is currently prosecuting an Irish band - Kneecap - under anti-terror legislation for displaying the Hizbullah flag.

-In recent days alone, Hickey has declared Zionism to be the “greatest cancer” facing humanity (which must be excised, etc; the metaphor is a long time Iranian favorite):
+In recent days, Hickey has declared Zionism to be the “greatest cancer” facing humanity (which must be excised, etc; the metaphor is a long time Iranian favorite):

 He endorses the harassment of those being evacuated from Israel by boat and endorses the perverse idea that they should be subject to North Korean style “re-education” (‘de-Zionisation’) upon arrival at their country of destination for the crime of not subscribing to his hate-filled ideology: